Learn how to protect and be an advocate for others.

 A Bully Is Hurting Me – Resources For Bullied Youth

 October is National Bullying Prevention Month, which was founded by PACER’S National Bullying Prevention Center, and is meant to unite communities around the nation to educate and raise awareness of bullying prevention.
-A number of youth are suffering from the actions of a bully, and often do not report when they are being bullied.
-Youth that identify as LGBTQ suffer even more so from bullying.
+Youth are suffering from the actions of a bully, and often do not report when they are being bullied.
+Youth that identifies as LGBTQ suffer even more so from bullying.

 Here are the facts on bullying in the United States.

 The following percentages of middle schools students had experienced these various types of bullying: name-calling (44.2 %); teasing (43.3 %); spreading rumors or lies (36.3%); pushing or shoving (32.4%); hitting, slapping, or kicking (29.2%); leaving out (28.5%); threatening (27.4%); stealing belongings (27.3%); sexual comments or gestures (23.7%); e-mail or blogging (9.9%) (School Psychology Review, 2007, via StopBullying.gov.)

 Seventy-four percent of LGBTQ students were verbally harassed at school because of their sexual orientation.
 Thirty-six percent of LGBTQ students were physically harassed because of their orientation.
 (GLAAD, 2013)

 Check out our “facts on bullying” infographic:

 The National Runaway Safeline receives calls and messages from youth dealing with the pain, sadness, loneliness and fear that comes from bullying.
 Our crisis prevention services help youth to find solutions to their immediate problems and make a plan of action for their next decision.

 In order to provide more help for those in need, we have compiled resources for youth that can provide immediate assistance.
 We also have information for youth wh0 wish to help prevent bullying.

 Here are resources that can help immediately if you think you are being bullied.